btrotta/kaggle-homesite/README.md

 This is a relatively simple high-scoring solution for the "Homesite Quote Conversion" contest on Kaggle (https://www.kaggle.com/c/homesite-quote-conversion).
 The task is to predict which insurance quotes will actual result in the sale of a policy.
 We are given a training data set of around 260,000 rows and around 300 features, a mixture of numeric and categorical.
+This code scored 30th out of 1764 entries, in the top 2%.

-My solution makes use of the powerful xgboost package for gradient-boosted regression trees, and uses only basic feature engineering.
+The solution makes use of the powerful xgboost package for gradient-boosted regression trees, and uses only basic feature engineering.
 String-valued columns are one-hot encoded and an integer feature is added representing the day of the week.
 The SalesField8 feature is dropped since it has a large number of unique integer values and therefore seems to represent some kind of identifier rather than a genuine feature.